Paris Palais de la Porte Doree monument

 It also included the maintenance and restoration of the historical aspects of the building such as the impressive frescos and mosaics, yet also incorporated designing an area to accommodate the installation of the Cite Nationale de l’Histoire de l’Immigration museum.

-The Palace of the Golden Gate has also undergone major improvements for access to the disabled including designing new entrances and now a hall that had been closed to the public for quite some considerable time is the central space for the new museum, and this is linked to the hall that includes the entrance, cafe and bookstore.
+Also the Paris Palais de la Porte Doree monument has undergone major improvements for access to the disabled including designing new entrances and now a hall that had been closed to the public for quite some considerable time is the central space for the new museum, and this is linked to the hall that includes the entrance, cafe and bookstore.

 Yet innovations also prevail, such as the utilisation of benches that can be closed to create additional floor space in this original hall, not forgetting that the galleries overlooking this forum or hall were reopened to allow for its original brightness, plus an auditorium was added along with a library.